-- 26. All mechanical equipment, either roof or ground mounted, and shall be screened from public view.
-All such equipment shall be fully screened by the roof structure, a parapet wall, appropriate ground mounted walls, berming, or landscaping.
-All walls shall architecturally match the building. - 27.
-The applicant shall submit a Sign Permit to be approved by the staff to include the following: - a.
+- 22. The applicant shall submit a Sign Permit to be approved by the staff to include the following: - a.
 All signage for in-line tenants shall be channel letters. - b.
 No sign shall have exposed raceways or conduits. - c.
-All signage shall comply with the Desert Hot Springs Municipal Code. - d.
-All signs that are removed shall be painted and patched immediately. - 28.At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code and as provide on site according to the approved site plan.
+All signs that are removed shall be painted and patched immediately. - d.
+Shall be in compliance with the Specific Plan - 23.
+At no time shall the combination of uses or activities conducted with the building exceed the total demand for parking, as calculated in the City's Zoning Code/Specific Plan and as provide according to the approved site plan.
 Any change to the floor plan shall be subject to review and approval by the Planning Department.